danmayer/danmayer.github.com/_posts/2019-11-20-software-climbing-wall.md

 ## Iterate

-I then added a few holds directly into the wall near the original board so I could string together a few moves.
+I then added a few holds directly into the wall <!--more--> near the original board so I could string together a few moves.

 ![iterate on wall](/assets/img/iterate_collage.jpg)
 > A first box of bulk climbing holds, a test mounting on a board